Weekly Research Roundups

 A monthly email digest of papers you'd find sitting on the desk of an old timey natural philosopher who'd been whisked to the present.

 How did life begin?
 Could we create life in the lab?
 How do genomes code for organisms?
 Do living things shape their own evolution?
 What is consciousness?
 How do we learn, perceive, and act?
 How intelligent is AI, actually?
 What is intelligence, even?
 Are we alone?
+How does order and complexity emerge from chaos and simplicity?

-Each paper roundup includes some short commentary on a handful of highlights and a list of a few dozen noteworthy journal articles that came out in the last month.
 I like to imagine these are the papers you'd find sitting on the desk of an old timey natural philosopher who'd been whisked to the present.

 Any glaring omissions, bad recommendations, or typos are 100% human fallibility and 0% AI hallucination.